 - Interest in working with struggling readers, rationale, and significant support for rationale

 Note: Please refer to the rubric provided with the application materials for the statement prompts and specific evaluation criteria.

-- Submit three letters of reference on special literacy specialist program forms that attest to the applicant’s potential as a literacy specialist (included in application packet).
+- Submit three letters of reference that attest to the applicant’s potential as a literacy specialist.
 Please note that references should be from professors, school administrators, cooperating teachers (only one), or student teaching supervisors (only one).

 - Submit a professional resume